Skip to content

 When Exchangeability Holds

-Practical insight: Exchangeability means observation order doesn't matter—no systematic differences between earlier and later observations.
+Practical insight: Exchangeability means observation order does not matter; there should be no systematic differences between earlier and later observations.

 Conditions for validity: - Training and test data come from the same source/process - No systematic changes over time (stationarity) - Same measurement conditions and feature distributions - No covariate shift between calibration and test phases

-Under exchangeability, standard conformal p-values provide exact finite-sample false positive rate control: for any significance level \(\alpha\), the probability that a normal instance receives a p-value ≤ \(\alpha\) is at most \(\alpha\).
-This enables principled anomaly detection with known error rates and valid FDR control procedures.
+Under exchangeability, split conformal p-values provide finite-sample marginal false-positive control: for any significance level \(\alpha\), the probability that a normal instance receives a p-value at or below \(\alpha\) is at most \(\alpha\).
+For many simultaneous tests, BH-style FDR control also needs the relevant dependence assumptions; Bates et al. show the standard marginal conformal p-values have the PRDS property needed for BH in their outlier-testing setting.

 When Exchangeability is Violated